Summer is well and truly in the air and the historic port of Leith is the perfect place to spend a sunny afternoon.

 Situated on the shore is Ocean Terminal Shopping Centre where you can park for free and visit a wide range of shops, restaurants and multi-screen cinema.

-With buses every 10 minutes to and from the city centre, you can shop till you drop and then refuel at one of the family-friendly restaurants before taking in a film or letting the kids run wild at the soft play.
+Lothian Buses operate regular services from the city centre, while Edinburgh Trams run every 7 minutes between the airport and Newhaven.
+Both are on the Ocean Terminal route.
+Shop till you drop at a variety of both high-street and locally-owned shops, and then refuel at one of the family-friendly restaurants, before taking in a film or letting the kids run wild at the soft play.
 Perfect if the unpredictable Scottish summer weather takes a turn for the worse!

 For a unique collection of arts and crafts, check out Coburg House.
 This thriving hub of artists, designers and makers host a variety of exhibitions, workshops and classes – perfect if you’re looking for a special present for a loved one.

 For a fascinating insight into Leith past and present, why not book a place on either The Alternative Story of Leith run by Invisible Cities or Leith Taproom Tour.
 If you fancy exploring the area’s artistic side, don’t miss the self-guided Street Murals.

 Finding unique gifts to take home for family and friends.

 How about some souvenirs for family and friends?
 Granted Royal Warrants of Appointment as Tailors and Kiltmakers to the British Royal Family, you’ll be sure to find plenty of smart tartan treasures in Kinloch Anderson.